Unofficial Website for Historical Artifacts from the Palace Hotel.

 The simple design and font certainly fits other Palace items during its early years.
 The pads on the bottom, however, I believe someone added within the past few decades.

 A beautiful Palace Hotel nut dish from the 1909 grand reopening.
-Aside from one small ding, it looks as if it was taken off the table yesterday!
 Roughly 6" long, tri-band pattern used during this time.
 Bottom marked Palace Hotel, GM Co.
 EP (Electroplated) 08966, 1909 date marking, 62.
+Below: Same piece shown on a table at the Pied Piper, December 20th, 1937.

 Below: As new pieces are added, bits of information that were previously lost to time seem to come to light.
 This beautiful, large serving bowl in the bluebell pattern measures 9 1/4" in diameter and almost 4" high!
 This time, the bottom is marked!
-Based on what little I could find, this Bauscher Weiden imprint mark was first used in 1921, so I would imagine this is dated 1924 with the "24" directly underneath.
 After that is a small demi cup in the same pattern.
 Measuring 3.5" to handle and 2.5" across the top, it has a hairline crack going down the one side.
 Part of the Bartolome collection.

 A tiny cordial glass for the Palace Hotel.
 4" high and 2" across at the top, it does have a small chip just above the logo.
 Still a beautiful little piece!
 Part of the Bartolome collection.

-Back in the late 1880s, Paul Bartolome owned Paul's Place in San Francisco with his wife Marie.
-It was only 7 blocks away from the original Palace Hotel, and the couple seemed to have visited the hotel often over the years.
-During one such visit, one of them obtained this beautiful etched drinking glass in the early 1890s.
+Born in 1882, Paul Bartolome lived in San Francisco.
+In 1904, he got married to his wife, Marie, both at the age of 22.
+Both lived at 777.5 Market Street, which was only a few buildings away from the Palace Hotel.
+The couple visited the hotel often over the years.
+During one such visit, one of them obtained this beautiful etched drinking glass in the late 1890s / early 1900s.
 It measures 3 3/4" high, 2 3/4" across at the top.

 Being in their possession, it survived the 1906 earthquake and fires.
 They took the ferry over to the East Bay for a time, before returning to the city.
-Over the years, the couple also collected a green uranium glass, cordial glass, and two small demi cups from the new 1909 Palace Hotel.
-Eventually, they went from Marie to their granddaughter, and she graciously allowed me to purchase all 5 pieces in 2023.
+Paul eventually opened Paul's Place, which was only 7 blocks away from the Palace Hotel.
+Over the years, the couple also collected a green uranium glass, cordial glass, and two small demi cups from the new 1909 building.
+Eventually, these pieces went from Marie to their granddaughter, and she graciously allowed me to purchase all 5 pieces in 2023.
 She also shared the original business card she still has from her grandfather.

 I found this at an auction in Illinois and snatched it for $15.00!
 Even with a repaired chip in the rim, it is a rare bird.
 Every other PH spitoon I've seen has the later blue makers mark as shown in the piece below.
 This is the first time I've seen this particular mark: Spucknapf (Spitoon) No. 293, Vignette 14054, 5268.
 Property of Bauscher Bros.
 09. New York and Weider (Germany).